 Little Billy has never talked.
 One morning, when Mom serves him breakfast, he says, “Mom, oatmeal cold.”
 Mom is obviously pretty excited, and she asks him why he has never said anything before.

 His response?
-“Up until now, everything been okay.”
+“Up until now, everything has been okay.”

 Like Little Billy, “everything been okay” is the case for most workers.
 Not good or bad, just okay.